Thursday, April 29, 2021

 * * * * *

 We drove home from the hospital as the sun was coming up, and I was faced with the challenge of getting through the first day.
 We told our three little girls our sad news, which they readily grasped and sweetly grieved before settling in for a busy morning of playing at home.
-I found myself straightening up the family room bookshelves, trying to distract myself even for an instant from not just my grief, but my misery and despair.
+I found myself straightening up the family room bookshelves, trying to distract myself even for an instant from my grief, my misery, my despair.

 What happened next is something that to this day, I cannot explain.
-As I pulled a stack of catalogs off the shelf and attacked with my dust cloth, I discovered a small pink card.
-The back side was mysteriously blank but when I turned it over, I found written in soft blue flowing script this simple verse:
+As I pulled a stack of catalogs off the shelf and prepared to attack with my dust cloth, I discovered a small pink card.
+The back side was mysteriously blank but when I turned it over, I found written in soft blue flowing script this verse:

 Take Joy